oa414/objc-zen-book-cn/README.md

 ```

 It's interesting to understand why do we need to set the value of `self` with the return value of `[super init]` and what happens if we don't do that.

-Let's do a step back, we are so used to type expressions like  `[[NSObject alloc] init]` that the difference between between `alloc` and `init` fades away.
+Let's do a step back: we are so used to type expressions like `[[NSObject alloc] init]` that the difference between `alloc` and `init` fades away.
 A peculiarity of Objective-C  is the so called *two stage creation*.
 This means that the allocation and the initialization are two separate steps, and therefore two different methods need to be called: `alloc` and `init`.
 - `alloc` is responsible for the object allocation.
-This process involve the allocation of enough memory to hold the object from the application virtual memory, writing the `isa` pointer, initializes the retain count, and zeroing all the instance varibales.
-This method will return a valid instance of an uninitialized object;
+This process involve the allocation of enough memory to hold the object from the application virtual memory, writing the `isa` pointer, initializes the retain count, and zeroing all the instance variables.
 - `init` is responsible for initializing the object, that means brings the object in an usable state.
 This typically means set the instance variable of an object to reasonable and useful initial values.

-The interesting part is that the `init` implementation of NSObject is simply returning `self`, this is because the variable `self` is written after the `alloc` method where all the initialization logic is done.
-This is also needed to allow the `NSObject'`s subclass to follow the previously exposed pattern.
+The `alloc` method will return a valid instance of an uninitialized object.
+Every message sent to this instance will be translated into an `objc_msgSend()` call where the parameter named `self` will be the pointer returned by `alloc`; in this way `self` is implicitly available in the scope of every methods.
+To conclude the two step creation the first method sent to a newly allocated instance should, by convention, be an `init` method.
+Notably the `init` implementation of `NSObject` is not doing more than simply return `self`.

 There is another important part of the contract with `init`: the method can (and should) signal to the caller that it wasn't able to successfully finish the initialization by returning `nil`; the initialization can fail for various reasons such as an input passed in the wrong format or the failure in successfully initialize a needed object.
 This is lead us to understand why you should always call `self = [super init]`, if your superclass is stating that it wasn't able to successfully initialize itself, you must assume that you are in an inconsistent state and therefore do not proceed with your own initialization and return `nil` as well in your implementation.
 If you fail to do so you might end up dealing with an object that is not usable, that will not behave as expected and that might eventually lead to crash your app.
+The ability to re-assign `self` can also be exploited to return a different instance than the one they have been called on.
+Examples of this behavior are [Class cluster](#class-cluster) or some Cocoa classes that returns the same instance for identical (immutable) objects.

 ### Designated and Secondary Initializers